Benr444/Dayline/Dayline Development/src/stucture.md

     - `The setTime function is identical to the constructor`
     - `"input": This can be one of the following`
         `1.
-A timestring formatted like this: "11:47PM"` `2.
-A javascript Date object whose hour and minute values will be extracted` `3.
-A number of minutes past midnight which will be translated into a readable time` `4.
+A timestring formatted like this: "11:47PM" for 12h clocks` `2.
+A timestring formatted like this: "22:47" for 24h clocks` `3.
+A javascript Date object whose hour and minute values will be extracted` `4.
+A number of minutes past midnight which will be translated into a readable time` `5.
 A dTime object`

 - getTime()

+    - `Returns a readable time string like "3:25PM" for 12h clocks`

+- getTrueTime()

-    - `Returns a readable time string like "3:25PM"`
+    - `Returns a readable time string like "14:32" for 24h clocks`

 ## Subclass: Frame
 A frame represents an event, booking, or appointment on the Dayline.